AllaVinner/dotman/README.md

 dotman add ~/.basrc ./dotfileproject
 ```

-- **Restore** a dotfile project on a new machine
+- **Setup** a dotfile project on a new machine
 ```
-dotman restore ./dotfileproject
+dotman setup ./dotfileproject
 ```

 ## How It Works